HabitatFramework/UserGuide/preface/preface.rst

 This guide is released under `GNU Free Documentation License (FDL) v1.3 <http://www.gnu.org/licenses/fdl.html>`_.
 Permission is granted to copy, distribute and/or modify this document under the terms of the license.

-Please remember, however, that the tool cost a lot of money to develop and still requires further development and ongoing support.
+Please remember, however, that the HLU Tool cost a lot of money to develop and still requires further development and ongoing support.
 Hence any contributions towards costs would be gratefully received.
 Enquiries can be made via the Knowledge Hub at `khub.net/group/association-of-local-environmental-records-centres <https://khub.net/group/association-of-local-environmental-records-centres>`_.

 .. index::